-Have you been offered full-time employment in the US and you are a trained professional in one of the professions listed in the North American Free Trade Agreement (NAFTA)?
-If so, this Trade National (TN) visa might apply to you and your situation.
+Have you been offered full-time employment in the US and is a trained professional in one of the professions listed in the North American Free Trade Agreement (NAFTA)?
+If so, this Trade National (TN) visa might apply to you.

-You may qualify for the TN if you are an individual and either a Canadian or Mexican citizen and you have a US job offer.
+You may qualify for the TN visa if you are either a Canadian or Mexican citizen and you have a US job offer.
 The TN visa is also for families who are Canadian or Mexican citizens.

-Do you work for a US company overseas, but want to be transferred to the same US company in the US location?
+Do you work for a US company overseas, but want to be transferred to the same US company in a US location?
 If so, you may consider applying for the L-1A work visa.

 Are you an individual with specialized knowledge?
 If so, the L-1B visa may be right for you.